jedrzejchalubek/dotfiles/README.md

 My dotfiles priorities simplicity of installation and ease of deployment on both Linux and MacOS.
 To achieve this they use [GNU stow](https://www.gnu.org/software/stow/) for manage configuration and [GNU make](https://www.gnu.org/software/make/) for setup.

+## Introduction

+I wanted to keep my dotfiles stupid simple, no fancy installation or bootstrapping shell scripts.
+All is tied-up with easy to follow symlinks and makefiles.

-##### Directories naming convention
+##### Directories naming:

-- leading `=` for non linked directories, eg `=pacman` meaning that these directories are not stowed
+- lowercase directories contain dotfiles, these folders are being stowed
 - leading `@` directories contains setup for specified environments, eg. `@macos`

 ## Preparations

-My dotfiles requires `git` and `make` libraries for installation.
+My dotfiles require `git` and `make` libraries for installation.
 Make sure you have both on your machine before starting.

 - Arch: `sudo pacman -S git make`
 - OSX: `brew install git make`